chandradhiraj/app-feast/README.md

 Note
 ====
-You can run application on emulator too, though i have choosen it to be location aware app so, using androidmanist.xml <b>meta-data</b> tag for emulator location currently its set 0.0 0.0.
+You can run application on emulator too, though i have choosen it to be location aware app so, using androidmanifest.xml <b>meta-data</b> tag for emulator location currently its set 0.0 0.0.

 Happy Coding!!